leeannehammond/seirf-phoenix-rising-hw/unit_1/w01d3/warm_up_exercise/README.md

 |Command-Spacebar| Open Spotlight |

 #### :hourglass: Activity (5 minutes)
-- Open your Desktop or Documents in atom
+- Open your Desktop or Documents in vscode
 - Go to student examples
 - Make a file
 - Copy ALL (command A)the text from this file (you can copy from the browser)